Compare to Save on Foreign Exchange.

 The Recommended providers are those who, provide the best over-all rates, technology and service.

 Lowest Costs -

-Friday May 6th 8:01 EDT – The United States Dollar is today up 0.09% against the Euro, up 0.19% against the Canadian Dollar, up 1.45% against the Australian Dollar, down -0.1% against the British Pound Sterling, up 1.49% against the Mexican Peso, down -0.28% against the Japanese Yen, up 0.19% against the Indian Rupee and down -0.41% against the Philippine Peso; read on for market news & views, USD cross rate stats & charts.
+Tuesday May 24th 9:04 BST – The British Pound Sterling this morning is up 0.14% against the United States Dollar, up 0.42% against the Euro, up 0.4% against the Swiss Franc, up 1.02% against the Australian Dollar, up 1.48% against the New Zealand Dollar, up 0.1% against the Japanese Yen and up 0.77% against the Indian Rupee; read on for market news & views, GBP cross rate stats & charts.
 View article >

-Wednesday May 4th 8:01 EDT – The United States Dollar is today up 0.77% against the Euro, up 1.58% against the Canadian Dollar, up 1.23% against the Australian Dollar, up 1.27% against the British Pound Sterling, up 2.39% against the Mexican Peso, up 0.81% against the Japanese Yen, up 0.26% against the Indian Rupee and up 0.66% against the Philippine Peso; read on for market news & views, USD cross rate stats & charts.
+Monday May 23rd 9:04 BST – The British Pound Sterling starts the week up 0.12% against the United States Dollar, even against the Euro, even against the Swiss Franc, even against the Australian Dollar, down -0.42% against the New Zealand Dollar, down -0.39% against the Japanese Yen and even against the Indian Rupee; read on for market news & views, GBP cross rate stats & charts.
 View article >

-There are lots of ways; most importantly you need some information.
+There are lots of ways; most importantly you need up-to-date information on exchange rates and fees.
 When you use BestExchangeRates you can see clearly which currency vendor is offering the best deal for your needs, most importantly who is taking the smallest margin and fees to give you the largest possible converted amount.

 Below is an example of the AUDGBP percentage margins that are charged by banks and non-bank currency providers.
 View article >

 There are a number of cost components to making and receiving international payments, most of which are far from transparent to customers: